 TCP MSS is sent inside SYN packet of a receiver during the 3-way-handshake process of establishing TCP connection in a way that the host on the other side can know how much payload he is allowed to put into frames when sending to him in order to avoid fragmentation.

-Fragmentation should always be avoided because it increases the overhead and also breaks the communication completely when some application are unable to work with fragmented packets.
+Fragmentation should always be avoided because it increases the overhead and also breaks the communication completely when some applications are unable to work with fragmented packets.

 If the application, which is exchanging the data, does not support fragmentation, then we need to configure intermediary network devices in the data path with lower maximum segment size (TCP MSS) so that the segments do not get too large before being sent from Layer 3 towards Data Link and further out onto the medium at Layer 1.